dandv/kendo-docs/api/javascript/dataviz/ui/diagram.md

 * "redo" - Executes again the previously undone action.
 * "rotateClockwise" - Selected items can be rotated clockwise.
 Default value for rotation is 90 degree.
 * "rotateAnticlockwise" - Selected items can be rotated anticlockwise.
 Default value for rotation is 90 degree.

+> If the toolbar or toolbar items are not visible, please make sure the Kendo stylesheets are included in the header.

 ### editable.tools.name `String`